 Faut came back for her final season in 1953.
 Once again she was voted Player of the Year, although South Bend finished fifth, missing the playoffs.
 Still, Jean produced a league-best 1.51 ERA and a 17-11 record.
 She tied for tops in wins with Eleanor Moore of Grand Rapids, who went 17-7 with a 2.00 ERA.
 Faut also hit .275 (87-for-316), with 11 doubles, one triple, and a career-high four home runs, while scoring 33 runs and driving in 38.

-The season's highlight came with her second perfect game: on September 3 in Kalamazoo, Jean blanked the Lassies, 4-0.
-Her finale came that Sunday at Playland, when the Blue Sox and 1,500 fans again honored her with a Jean Faut Night, showering her with $400 in merchandise.
+The Blue Sox season highlight came with her second perfect game.
+On September 3 in Kalamazoo, Jean blanked the Lassies, 4-0.
+Her finale came that Sunday at Playland, when the Blue Sox and 1,500 fans once again honored her with a Jean Faut Night, showering her with $400 in merchandise.
 Unfortunately, she lost to Grand Rapids, 3-0.

 Instead, she began bowling, which she could do in the evenings after work.
 With her talent, motivation, and dedication, the former diamond star had turned professional by 1960.
 She bowled for years on the women’s pro tour.

 Jean was divorced from Karl Winsch in 1968.
 Living and working in South Bend, she met Charles Eastman, a salesman for Textron Corporation, in 1977.
 They married and enjoyed several good years together before he passed away.
-During that time Jean learned to play golf.
-A vigorous grandmother with four grandchildren, she still plays.
+During that time Jean learned to golf.
+A vigorous grandmother with four grandchildren, she golfed for years.

-In addition to being an extraordinary person, the former Blue Sox star was the All-American League's most dominant pitcher after 1948.
-A two-time Player of the Year who led her team to two AAGPBL championships, Jean Faut was the league's ace of diamonds.
+In addition to being an extraordinary person, the former Blue Sox star was the All-American League’s most dominant pitcher after 1948.
+A two-time Player of the Year who led her team to two championships, Jean Faut was the All-American League’s ace of diamonds.

-This is an expanded version of my article "Jean Faut: South Bend's All-American All-Star Pitcher," in Oldtyme Baseball News, volume 7, number 4 (1996), pp. 8-9, and Oldtyme Baseball News, volume 7, number 5 (1996), pp. 20, 31.
-Also, Bob Gorman of Winthrop University's Library and I currently are working on a team history of Faut and the Blue Sox covering the years 1943 through 1954, the circuit's final season.
-But for this article, I first interviewed Jean Faut by telephone in June 1995.
-I have spoken with her about the AAGPBL and her career more than a dozen times.
-I have also made three PowerPoint presentations on the AAGPBL and her baseball career, the first at the All American Girls Professional Baseball League Reunion, "A Ball at the Beach," in Myrtle Beach, SC, October 25, 1997.
-Her statistics come from the summary sheet prepared on a yearly cumulative basis for the All-American League by the Howe Bureau, copy in AAGPBL Files in the Northern Indiana Center for History (NICH), South Bend, IN.
-The first printed version of her story appeared as a chapter, "Jean Faut," in Barbara Gregorich's Women at Play: The Story of Women in Baseball (San Diego: Harcourt Brace & Company, 1993), pp. 141-149.
-I have examined the South Bend Tribune for important game stories, and I have also used old clippings in Jean's scrapbooks, still in her possession.
-The quotes about her come from letters written by Dottie Schroeder, Lib Mahon, Jan Rumsey, and Mary "Wimp" Baumgartner, all written in 1995.
-I accessed Faut's file at the National Baseball Hall of Fame, and I researched the Blue Sox as a team at the NICH.
-A condensed version of Jean's career can be found in Leslie A. Heaphy and Mel A. May, eds., Encyclopedia of Women in Baseball (Jefferson, NC: McFarland Publishing, 2006), pp. 100-101.
-Further, the AAGPBL web site provides a wealth of information about teams, players, and more; see http://www.aagpbl.org/
+This is an expanded version of my article “Jean Faut: South Bend’s All-American All-Star Pitcher,” in Oldtyme Baseball News, volume 7, number 4 (1996), pp. 8-9, and OBN, volume 7, number 5 (1996), pp. 20, 31.
+For this article I first interviewed Jean Faut by telephone in June 1995.
+Since then I have spoken with her about the AAGPBL and her career more than a dozen times.
+I gave my first PowerPoint presentation on the AAGPBL and Faut’s baseball career at the All American Girls Professional Baseball League Reunion, “A Ball at the Beach,” in Myrtle Beach, South Carolina, October 25, 1997.
+Her statistics were derived from the summary sheet prepared on a yearly cumulative basis for the All-American League by the Howe Bureau, copy in AAGPBL Files in Northern Indiana Center for History, South Bend, Indiana.
+The first printed version of her story appeared as a chapter, “Jean Faut,” in Barbara Gregorich’s Women at Play: The Story of Women in Baseball (San Diego: Harcourt Brace & Company, 1993), pp. 141-149.
+I have examined the South Bend Tribune for important game stories, and I have also used old clippings in Jean’s scrapbooks, since donated to Winthrop University’s Archives.
+The quotes come from letters by Dottie Schroeder, Lib Mahon, Jan Rumsey, and Mary “Wimp” Baumgartner, all written in 1995.
+I accessed Faut’s file at the National Baseball Hall of Fame, and I researched the Blue Sox as a team at the Northern Indiana Center for History.
+A condensed version of Jean’s career can be found in Leslie A. Heaphy and Mel A. May, eds., Encyclopedia of Women in Baseball (Jefferson, NC: McFarland Publishing, 2006), pp. 100-101.
+A number of Faut articles are available on-line, including this one on SABR’s BioProject.
+In addition, the AAGPBL web site provides a wealth of information about teams, players, and more; see http://www.aagpbl.org/